 Wyldewood is a widely grown variety in the Midwest.
 Selected from the wild by Jack Millican near Eufaula, OK, in 1995.
 Excellent for harvest and processing with good flavour.
 Fruit set is reliable and prolific.
 This variety is completely indeterminate, and will continue to produce flowers until frost kills the plant – it is possible to still see fresh flowers in December!
 Wyldewood is the latest ripening of all our varieties and for this reason I do not recommend it for anyone growing even as far north as where we live at 50.7 degrees latitude.
 It would still be a great choice if you lived at a slightly lower lattitude, or just want to grow it for flower production.

 Adams is an older variety originating in 1926 in New York, selected from the wild by William Adams.
-Tall variety which has small berries, but yields and large clusters.
+Tall variety which has small berries, but yields well and has large clusters.
 Ripens late for us, but nonetheless still ripens well.
 It also produces a lot of flowers as it is indeterminate.
 Adams performs quite well for us.
 Extremely vigorous.

 York is a cross between Ezyoff and Adams 2 done in 1926.
 Plant large / productive; berry clusters heavy, berries are quite large and deeply red in colour.
-Early ripening for us, although other sources say it is a late ripener.
+Ripens well for us, but does so medium to late.
 Vigorous and bears well for many years.

 Victoria Seedling of Adams 2 released in 1960 from research station in Kentville, Nova Scotia.
 Grown by commercial growers in Canada; tolerates higher latitudes better than some varieties.
 Victoria is the most vigorous and best producer of the Kentville 5.
-Nice clusters that ripen early and have excellent colour.
+Deep purple clusters that ripen early and have excellent colour.

 Berry Hill was developed in Vermont by Lewis Hill.
 Very cold hardy, ripens uniformly and early.
 Beatiful clusters with large deep red berries.
 It has very decumbent cymes which are more bird resistant.
 This variety is among the top 3 most vigorous s. canadensis and is THE most tolerant of alkaline soil out of all the s. canadensis varieties.